demartsc/tableau-semiotic-hierarchy/README.md

 ### Setup local extension in Tableau Desktop
 ##### 1. Launch Tableau
 open tableau workbook (get it from public folder of this repo)
-- NOTE: if you want to enable remote debugging, use this command in terminal to open tableau
+- NOTE: if you want to enable remote debugging, use this command in terminal to open tableau (be sure to update the tableau version number)

 ```sh
 open /Applications/Tableau\ Desktop\ 2020\.1.app --args --remote-debugging-port=8696
 ```

-A debug session will be available in browser http://localhost:8696
+A debug session will be available in browser http://localhost:8696 or chrome://inspect#devices

 ##### 2. Execute extension in tableau

-- copy the `datablick-kepler-gl.trex` file (inside the `public` folder) into your `extensions` folder of the `My Tableau Repository` (likely in your `Documents` folder).
+- copy the `datablick-semiotic-hierarchy-local.trex` file (inside the `public` folder) into your `extensions` folder of the `My Tableau Repository` (likely in your `Documents` folder).

 - Go to the Tableau window that opened when running the above command.